influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-chronograf-users.md

 Each of these four roles, described in detail below, have different permission levels and rights to use the following Chronograf-owned or Chronograf-accessed resources.

+#### InfluxDB and Kapacitor users within Chronograf

+Chronograf uses InfluxDB and Kapacitor connections to manage user access control to InfluxDB and Kapacitor resources within Chronograf.
+The permissions of the InfluxDB and Kapacitor user specified within such a connection determine the capabilities for any Chronograf user with access (i.e., viewers, editors, and administrators) to that connection.

+> ***Note:*** Chronograf users are entirely separate from InfluxDB and Kapacitor users.
+The only association between Chronograf and InfluxDB or Kapacitor users is through an InfluxDB or Kapacitor connection created within Chronograf.

 #### Chronograf-owned resources

 Chronograf-owned resources include internal resources that are under the full control of Chronograf, including: